falling-fruit/fruitr/vignettes/import_locations.md

 ### Edit type assignments

 Assign groupings to Falling Fruit type(s) by entering them into the `types` column, as a comma-delimited list, following the format above (e.g. `114`, `114: Apple [Malus]`).
 If the type does not already exist (e.g. `New common [New scientific]`), a new type will be created on import.
 Tag a grouping as unverified by entering `x` into the `unverified` column.
-You can record new names by appending them using the format `{locale: name}` (e.g. `14: Apple [Malus pumila] {scientific: Malus paradisiaca, en: Paradise apple, Common apple}`), although this is currrently unused.
+You can record new names by appending them using the format `{locale: name}` (e.g. `14: Apple [Malus pumila] {scientific: Malus paradisiaca, en: Paradise apple, Common apple}`), although this is currently unused.

 As needed, reference the Falling Fruit type taxonomy at [fallingfruit.org/types](https://fallingfruit.org/types) (admin-only).